 There are key assumptions that materially affect the reserve estimates.
-The Company assumes the aggregate reported liability for known claims and IBNR, in the aggregate, will be comparable to its historical claims experience unless factors, such as loss experience, change significantly.
+The Company assumes the reported liability for known claims and IBNR, in the aggregate, will be comparable to its historical claims experience unless factors, such as loss experience, change significantly.
 The factors the Company considered for the recently completed fiscal year did not cause any of its key assumptions to change from assumptions used in the immediately preceding period.
 Also affecting the Company's assumptions are large losses related to fraud and defalcation, as these can cause significant variances in loss emergence patterns.
 Management defines a large loss as one where incurred losses exceed \$250,000.
 Due to the small volume of large claims, the long-tail nature of title insurance claims and the inherent uncertainty in loss emergence patterns, large claim activity can vary significantly between policy years.
 The estimated development of large claims by policy year is therefore subject to significant changes as experience develops.
 The Company has generally followed the same methodology for estimating loss reserves.
-The loss provision rate is set to provide for losses on current year policies and to provide for estimated positive or negative development on prior year loss estimates.
+The loss provision rate is set to provide for losses on current year policies and changes in prior year estimates.